dereneaton/ipyrad/docs/outline.rst

 1. Demultiplexing / Loading fastq files
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Step 1 involves loading sequence data into a named __Assembly__ and sorting the sequences among a number of "Samples" (individuals).
-If the data are not yet demultiplexed then step 1 uses information from a barcodes_file_ to assign sequences to Samples.
+Step 1 involves loading sequence data into a named **Assembly** and sorting the sequences among a number of Samples_ (individuals).
+If the data are not yet demultiplexed then step 1 uses information from a :ref:`barcodes file<barcodes_file>` to assign sequences to Samples.
 If the data are already demultiplexed then step 1 simply reads the data in to count how many reads are assigned to each Sample.

 2. Filtering / Editing reads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^